Welcome to students, colleagues, mentors, friends and family alike!

 I am an Assistant Professor in the Department of Business Management at Washington College in Chestertown, Maryland, where I regularly teach courses on Digital Marketing, Consumer Behavior, and Advertising; I have also taught a first-year seminar entitled “Neurons and Networks,” and I am actively developing new electives related to Food Marketing and Culture.

 I earned my PhD in Media Studies from the University of Oregon School of Journalism and Communication; prior to that, I earned my MA in Media Studies from The New School for Public Engagement, and my BA in Communication and Digital Art from Wake Forest University.
+Most recently, I earned the Insights Association‘s Professional Researcher Certification (PRC).

 In terms of my research, I am interested in consumption as a communicative act; we all consume, but too much attention has been paid to what consumption says about class and taste (which I couldn’t care less about).
 What does it mean to consume, and what do we tell others when we consume?
 These are questions that really interest me, particularly when it comes to food, drink, and communication technologies.